This article has been written in partnership with AGCAS.

 Specialist training in primary education

-The ability to multitask is vital for being an effective primary teacher.
+The ability to multitask is vital for being an effective primary school teacher.
 Even if you're speaking to one child, you still need to be aware of what's going on in the rest of the classroom to anticipate and avoid potential problems.
 A good sense of humour can also be a bonus.